High-pressure area: In climatology

 The horse latitudes, or torrid zone, is roughly at the 30th parallel and is the source of warm high pressure systems.
 As the hot air closer to the equator rises, it cools, losing moisture; it is then transported poleward where it descends, creating the high-pressure area.
 This is part of the Hadley cell circulation and is known as the subtropical ridge or subtropical high.
 It follows the track of the sun over the year, expanding north (south in the Southern Hemisphere) in spring and retreating south (north in the Southern Hemisphere) in fall.
 The subtropical ridge is a warm core high-pressure system, meaning it strengthens with height.
 Many of the world's deserts are caused by these climatological high-pressure systems.

 Some climatological high-pressure areas acquire regionally based names.
 The land-based Siberian High often remains quasi-stationary for more than a month during the most frigid time of the year, making it unique in that regard.
 It is also a bit larger and more persistent than its counterpart in North America.
 Surface winds accelerating down valleys down the western Pacific Ocean coastline, causing the winter monsoon.
 Arctic high-pressure systems such as the Siberian High are cold core, meaning that they weaken with height.
 The influence of the Azores High, also known as the Bermuda High, brings fair weather over much of the North Atlantic Ocean and mid to late summer heat waves in western Europe.
 Along its southerly periphery, the clockwise circulation often impels easterly waves, and tropical cyclones that develop from them, across the ocean towards landmasses in the western portion of ocean basins during the hurricane season.
 The highest barometric pressure ever recorded on Earth was 1085.7 hPa measured in Tosontsengel, Zavkhan, Mongolia on 19 December 2001.

+A particularly hot summer such as 2003 which saw the subtropical ridge expand more than usual can bring heat waves as far north as Scandinavia—conversely, while Europe had record-breaking summer heat in 2003 due to a particularly strong subtropical ridge, its counterpart in North America was unusually weak, and temperatures across the continent that spring and summer were wet and well below normal.